 Biography

-Blair Ebony Smith also known as lovenloops is a practicing multimodal artist-scholar and lover from southside Richmond, Virginia.
-As a sound artist, DJ and homegirl with Black girl celebratory collective/band, Saving Our Lives, Hear Our Truths (SOLHOT) We Levitate, Blair deepened her love for Black sound, music and making space for Black girlhood celebration with Black girls.
-Her art and scholarship explore themes of memory, loops, home, coalition, everlasting love and sound/listening.
-She uses her lived experience and DJ/beat-making practice to engage Black (girlhood) study.
-Smith is the author of solo and co-written works in Wish to Live: Hip Hop Feminist Pedagogy Reader, An Outkast Reader: Essays on Race, Gender and the Postmodern South, and American Quarterly.
-She teaches classes focused on Black queer and feminist art, sound, pedagogy, play, and listening.
+Blair Ebony Smith (artist alter ego, lovenloops) is a practicing artist-scholar and lover.
+As a sample-based sound artist, DJ and homegirl with Black girl celebratory collective/band, Saving Our Lives, Hear Our Truths (SOLHOT) We Levitate, Blair deepened her love for Black sound, music and making space for Black girlhood celebration with Black girls.
+Her art and scholarship explore themes of memory, loops, home, collectivity, everlasting love and sound/listening.
+Smith is the author of solo, co-written, co-edited works in Wish to Live: Hip Hop Feminist Pedagogy Reader, An Outkast Reader: Essays on Race, Gender and the Postmodern South, American Quarterly, Visual Arts Research and Experiments in Art Research: How Do We Live Questions Through Art?
+She teaches classes focused on Black girlhood, Black femme, queer and feminist art, music, sound, pedagogy, play, and listening.

 Research Interests